alexwlchan/alexwlchan.net/src/_posts/2016/2016-10-01-a-shell-alias-for-tallying.md

 layout: post
 tags: shell-scripting
 title: A shell alias for tallying data
+summary: A way to count records on the command-line.
+index:
+  image: /images/2016/tally-card.png
 ---

 Here's a tiny shell alias that I find useful when going through data on the command line.